NateEag/next-vcs/readme.md

 ## VCSes I Know Only The Names Of

-A patch-based VCS a la darcs that might be interesting: https://pijul.org/
+[Pijul](https://pijul.org/) is a patch-based VCS a la darcs that might be interesting.
+That said, this comment on HN has the ring of truth to me: https://news.ycombinator.com/item?id=37095838 (and the rest of the thread is worth reading too).

 Got is an OpenBSD-specific VCS that appears to be a reimagining of Git, based on the core datastructures: http://gameoftrees.org/